nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_1_table_total.md

 # Total Hourly Call Distribution

-Data regarding the *Total Hourly Distribution* for queues selected in the set period, the data is grouped according to the choice made in the filters.
+Data regarding the *Total Hourly Distribution* for queues selected during the given period.
+Data are grouped according to the chosen filter criteria.

-The *Total Hourly Distribution* shows the division of the arrival of calls during the set working hours.
+The *Total Hourly Distribution* shows the distribution of received calls in the configured working hours.

 The items shown for the *Total Hourly Distribution* are: